bcc-code/bcc-decision-records/docs/Current/01-search-server.md

 * Apache Solr
 	* This is the core of Elastic Search so it does not provide lots of convenient tooling that one gets with ES
+* Apache Lucene
+	* Is what solr is built on so, even more low level than Solr
 * [Algolia](https://algolia.com)
 	* [Limit on record size](https://support.algolia.com/hc/en-us/articles/4406981897617-Is-there-a-size-limit-for-my-index-records-)
 	* Direct scaling with number of requests